KodarenLinus/D0031N-EOA-SOA-Frontend/README.md

 bun dev
 ```

-Open [http://localhost:3000/Canvas](http://localhost:3000/Canvas) with your browser to see the result.
+Open [http://localhost:3000/Canvas](http://localhost:3000/Canvas) with your browser to see ws.

 ## Packages you might have to install to run this project (yarn and npm command-line)